The Dana Carvey Show

-The Dana Carvey Show is an American surreal sketch comedy television show that aired on ABC during the spring of 1996.
+The Dana Carvey Show is an American surreal sketch comedy television show that aired on ABC from March 12 to April 30, 1996.
 Dana Carvey was the host and principal player on the show while Louis C.K. served as head writer.

 The show's cast consists heavily of Saturday Night Live and Second City alumni including Carvey, Steve Carell, Stephen Colbert, Bill Chott, Elon Gold, Chris McKinney, Heather Morgan, Peggy Shay, Robert Smigel, and James Stephens III.
-The writing team also included Louis C.K, Charlie Kaufman, Jon Glaser, Dino Stamatopoulos, Spike Feresten, and Robert Carlock.
+The writing team also included Louis C.K., Charlie Kaufman, Jon Glaser, Dino Stamatopoulos, Spike Feresten, and Robert Carlock.
 In addition, Carvey and Smigel's former Saturday Night Live colleague Greg Daniels contributed material for the premiere episode.

 The Dana Carvey Show aired only seven of its planned ten episodes.
 While the program was short lived and featured controversial material, it has since been considered ahead of its time.
-The show is also recognized for providing early exposure to Steve Carell and Stephen Colbert, two comedians who would go on to have success years later.
+The show is also recognized for providing early exposure to Steve Carell and Stephen Colbert, two comedians who would go on to have great success years later on The Daily Show.
 In addition, The Dana Carvey Show served as a launchpad for Smigel's series of TV Funhouse cartoons.

 Development

-Robert Smigel turned down an offer to rejoin SNL as a producer, favoring the challenge of working with Carvey on primetime.
+Robert Smigel turned down an offer to rejoin SNL as a producer, favoring the challenge of working with Carvey in prime time.
 Smigel and Carvey were given SNLs audition tapes which led them to hire Bill Chott and Jon Glaser.
 They were also joined by Louis C.K. who worked with Smigel on Late Night with Conan O'Brien.
 Steve Carell was hired through Smigel and Carvey's auditions in which Smigel recalls seeing future SNL alumni Tracy Morgan, Jimmy Fallon and Ana Gasteyer; however, The Dana Carvey Show had but a small cast to fill.
 Smigel himself cast Stephen Colbert, whom he had met years prior, and had tried to use on Late Night.
 Colbert sent them a homemade audition tape in which he used his newborn daughter as a puppet.
 He later noted, "I was completely desperate."

 The writing staff for The Dana Carvey Show included, Louis C.K. (head writer), Steve Carell, Stephen Colbert, Robert Smigel, Charlie Kaufman, Bob Odenkirk, Robert Carlock, Greg Daniels, and Dino Stamatopoulos.

 Carvey also saw the new show as an opportunity to move his family away from Los Angeles and raise his two young sons in New York.
 His family moved to Greenwich, Connecticut, however, causing Carvey to commute several hours to the studio during a brutal winter.
 He regarded Smigel as the true writer and "creative force" behind the show while Carvey considered himself "kind of a zombie."
 This was due to his tiring schedule of balancing work and fatherhood which he later considered a mistake.